 “You can be whoever you want to be, and you can do whatever you want to do.
 It’s time to believe [that] again.” (p.29)

 If you could become whoever you wanted, who would that be?
 What does the "perfect" version of yourself look like?
 What steps can you take to get there?

 Verdict & Next Steps

 This book is five-stars for me, hands down.
 It was a fabulous read.
 It is pretty short, and only took me a couple days to get through.
-You can read it story-style (read it like a novel) or pen-in hand ready to make notes and mark your favorite passages.
+You can read it story-style (like a novel) or pen-in hand ready to take notes and mark your favorite passages.
 I started with the former, but decided there were far too many fabulous tidbits to miss, so I ended up grabbing my highlighter anyway.

 So what now?
 I'd highly recommend purchasing the book and reading through it if you haven't already.
-While you're waiting for your copy to arrive, be sure to download the free printable: "Top 10 Favorite Quotes" from the book.
+While you're waiting for your copy to arrive, be sure to download the free printable: "Top 10 Favorite Quotes From the Book" below.
 There are so many more great things in the book I didn't even address here!

 If you purchase the book through my affiliate link (or if you already own it, you can purchase any other book through my link and receive the same bonus), send me a copy of your receipt and I'll send you a printable workbook to accompany your reading.
 It walks you through many thought-provoking questions as you read the book, helping you digest and apply what you're reading.
 (Reminder: My email is: email@example.com)